Dbravi/fixtures-1.0/README.md

 ## Usage Examples

 - To create a new test, you can add a new file in the `tests` directory and import the necessary page objects and fixtures.
-- Utilize the `ExamplePage` class to interact with the web application and perform actions like navigating, filling forms, and submitting.

 ## Contributing